 The other very important thing to recognize is that its fat mass that matters for health.
 Your overall weight is determined by your frame, muscle mass, and fat mass.
 A person with a large frame and a lot of muscle mass will have less fat mass at the same weight than a more petite person of the same height.

-Healthy weight is usually determined with the Body Mass Index or BMI.
-Your optimal bodyweight is consider to be around 20 to 25 BMI.
+A healthy weight is usually determined with the Body Mass Index or BMI.
+Your optimal body weight is considered to be around 20 to 25 BMI.
 Anything above that is overweight.

-Let’s say both of our examples are sligthly overweight or moderately obese (BMI 25 to 30).
+Let’s say both of our examples are slightly overweight or moderately obese (BMI 25 to 30).
 The 60-year-old man would probably benefit greatly from losing enough fat to be normal weight or only slightly overweight.
 But losing weight might actually be detrimental for the 80-year-old woman.
 Why?

 Because muscle mass predicts longevity for older adults as This study concluded:

-“This study demonstrates the survival predication ability of relative muscle mass and highlights the need to look beyond total body mass in assessing the health of older adults.”
+“This study demonstrates the survival prediction ability of relative muscle mass and highlights the need to look beyond total body mass in assessing the health of older adults.”

-In layman terms this means that overall weight is not merely as important as amount of muscle mass and fat mass.
+In layman terms, this means that the overall weight is not merely as important as the amount of muscle mass and fat mass.
 High amount of body fat is linked with type 2 diabetes and heart disease and is associated with increased mortality in cohort studies.

 Muscle mass has the opposite effect on glucose metabolism, it prevents diabetes and heart disease.
 That’s why in older adults all-cause mortality may be lower in the obese than in normal-weight people.
 A few studies have also found that muscle strength correlates with longevity in older adults.

 As you can see this is a complex issue that depends highly on the individual.
 The takeaway here is that active seniors that can do strength training and have significant fat mass will likely benefit from losing weight.